 Add the Buckets according to the purchasing steps:

-You can add the check-list with Vendors during the Searching Process:
+You can add a checklist with Vendors during the Searching Process:

 Thus, with Microsoft Planner you easily run any purchasing process without missing deadlines and miscommunication between involved agents.
 Let’s keep talking about Planner integration with other apps.
 Let us give you an idea of how you can quickly track new RFPs.
 Create the Microsoft Form where your team can submit all needed information for a new Purchase.
 With Microsoft Flow, you can connect your Planner with Forms.
 Thus, a new task will be automatically created when Microsoft Forms is submitted.